Based on Henrik Lundqvist’s career statistics, one might think that the New York Rangers goaltender was a top pick in the NHL Draft.

 However, Tellqvist was traded to the Phoenix Coyotes early in the 2006-07 season.

 2008-09 was Tellqvist’s last NHL season.
 The netminder split the year between the Coyotes and the Buffalo Sabres.
+He would return to Europe and play there until the 2016-17 season.

 Despite being selected by the Penguins, Hamerlik couldn’t reach an agreement with Pittsburgh.
 Two years later, the Slovakian goaltender was selected by the Boston Bruins in the 2002 NHL Draft.